Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Results and Discussion

 \subsubsection{Fast MC Sample Generation}

-We benchmark our faster approach with standard batch-normalized (BN) uncertainty estimation.
-The time required for generating MC samples in standard BN uncertainty~\cite{bayesianbatchnorm} mainly depends on the size of the image in the dataset and the number of MC samples.
+We benchmark our faster approach against standard MCBN uncertainty estimation.
+The time required for generating MC samples in standard MCBN uncertainty mainly depends on the size of the image in the dataset and the number of MC samples.
 We overcome these two difficulties.
-Our approach is much faster than conventional as shown in Table~\ref{fasttable}.
-We consider $5$ MC sample generation for an image using our method as a baseline and other values in the table exhibits how many times more GPU time required for inference.
+Our approach is much faster than conventional, as shown in Table~\ref{tab: fast}.
+We consider $5$ MC sample generation for an image using our method as a baseline.
+Other values in the table exhibit how many times more GPU time is required for inference.
 Our approach takes $14.28$ times lesser execution time to generate $5$ samples for an image of size $276\times 276$.